wpmotto/wp-new-build-install/README.md

 Script for scaffolding and starting a new WP project.

 ## Usage
-Run this in your command line:
+Create a directory for your site and run this in your directory that will serve your WordPress installation:
 ```bash
 wget -O - https://raw.githubusercontent.com/wpmotto/wp-new-build-install/master/install.sh | bash
 ```